 Removal.
-A Director may be removed from office for any cause deemed sufficient by a unanimous vote of all disinterested Promoter Directors in good standing (see Section 3.7(g)(iv) below).
-In the event of removal of a Promoter Director, the Promoter Member will retain its right to appoint a Promoter Director, but must not re-appoint the removed Director.
+A Promoter Director may be removed from office by the Board for any cause deemed sufficient upon a unanimous vote of all disinterested Promoter Directors in good standing (see Section 3.7(g)(iv) below).
+In the event of removal of a Promoter Director, the Promoter Member retains its right to appoint a Promoter Director but must not re-appoint the removed Director.
+Any such replacement Promoter Director inherits the standing of the removed Promoter Director.

 Compensation.
 Directors will not receive compensation from the Corporation for carrying out their duties as Directors.
 The Board may adopt policies providing for reasonable reimbursement of Directors for expenses incurred in conjunction with carrying out Board responsibilities, such as travel expenses to attend Board meetings.